eldenleedy/jellyinvaders/README.md

-# jellyinvaders
- Simple browser game, based on space invaders.
+### Jelly Invaders

-A - left
+- A to move left
-D - right
+- D to move right
-F - fire net
+- F to fire net